 Allegheny is committed to helping international students and their families identify financial aid options to assist them in paying for their educational investment.
-Through generous sup-port from our alumni, Allegheny is able to provide for our students over $41 million in achievement-based scholarships and need-based grant assistance.
+Through generous support from our alumni, Allegheny is able to provide over $43 million in achievement-based scholarships for our students.
 Allegheny’s financial assistance allows students to make their college choice based on value and fit rather than financial constraints.

 In the same way we’re convinced that a liberal arts and sciences education is a more pragmatic preparation for a rapidly changing world than any sort of narrow technical training, we believe that having multiple areas of expertise and myriad interests will make you that much more successful.
 The scientist who can present her data in an engaging yet persuasive manner will be more successful in her career.
 Likewise, the international aid worker who can quickly process the latest quantitative data will be that much more effective in his work.
 Life is not lived within narrow disciplinary lines.
 Why should college be?

 • Recognized by the Council on Undergraduate Research as a top baccalaureate college in the US for high-quality research experiences for undergraduates

 • Environmental Science/Studies Department ranked #4 in the US by EnvironmentalScience.org